Geometry of Gaussian free field sign clusters and random interlacements: Denouement

 \item Finally, it would be desirable to have a conceptual understanding of the mechanism that lurks behind the percolation above small enough levels $h\geq 0$ for the discrete level sets $E^{\geq h}$ (as opposed to their continuous counterparts $\widetilde{E}^{\geq h}$, cf.\ \ref{R:cablesfinal}) above).
 Our current techniques are based on stochastic comparison, see Lemma \ref{lemmaflip} and Proposition \nolinebreak\ref{iuincluvu}, but the induced couplings suggest that one should be able to exhibit these features as a property of $\tilde{\varphi}$ \textit{itself}, without resorting to additional randomness. \end{enumerate} \end{Rk}

-\textbf{Acknowledgments.} AD gratefully acknowledges support of the UoC Forum \lq Classical and quantum dynamics of interacting particle systems\rq\ as well as \lq QM2 -- Quantum Matter and Materials\rq, and AP gratefully acknowledges support of the \lq IPaK\rq-program at the University of Cologne.
+\textbf{Acknowledgments.} We would like to thank A.-S.\ Sznitman for pointing out an error in an earlier version of the paper, as well as several reviewers for careful reading and beneficial suggestions.
+AD gratefully acknowledges support of the UoC Forum \lq Classical and quantum dynamics of interacting particle systems\rq, \lq QM2 -- Quantum Matter and Materials\rq\ as well as Deutsche Forschungsgemeinschaft (DFG) grants DR 1096/1-1 and DR 1096/2-1, and AP gratefully acknowledges support of the \lq IPaK\rq-program at the University of Cologne.
 Part of this work was completed while the research of PFR was supported by the grant ERC-2017-STG 757296-CriBLaM.